paulknewton/calculator-words/README.md

 ```
 # can a word be encoded on a calculator?
 def isEncodable(x):
     s1 = set(x);
     s2 = set(calculatorLetters.keys());
     return s1.issubset(s2)
 ```

 If we do find words that will work on our calculator, all that is left is to encode the word as a series of numbers (by looking up each letter in our 'calculatorLetters' map) and print it to the screen (remember the digits need to reversed...)

 I've included a list of words that I could find using my english, french and german dictionaries (words-en.txt, words-fr.txt, words-de.txt).
 Once I had the lists, I manually edited them down to only keep words that would make sense for my son.

-Overall, it isn't a complex program, but it gave me a refresher in Python (dictionaries, sets etc) and it very satisfying to see how short and elegant the program can be in Python.
+Overall, it isn't a complex program, but it gave me a refresher in Python (dictionaries, sets etc) and it is very satisfying to see how short and elegant the program can be in Python.
+Long live functional programming!

 The program reads possible words from the standard input.
 You can type in some random words to see it in action: